jayrevolinskyjr/jayrevolinskyjr/README.md

 ### Hello there, welcome to Jay Revolinsky's GitHub

-This profile is linked to my work involving my Master's and Undergraduate work.
+This profile is linked to my work as a student in CSCI 630 at CSU Chico.

 ## Contributions